Eyes on Miami: Snoop Dogg, Blac Chyna, Migos, and Others

 May 8

-STK Miami Beach Two Year Anniversary: Hip Hop and Reggaeton recording artist N.O.R.E and football running backs for the Miami Dolphins Jay Ajayi and Kenyan Drake joined in for a night of celebrations as Miami’s own STK hosted their second year anniversary party.
+STK Miami Beach Second Anniversary: Hip-hop and reggaeton recording artist N.O.R.E and Miami Dolphins running backs Jay Ajayi and Kenyan Drake joined in for a night of celebrations as Miami’s STK hosted its second-anniversary party.

 |